-- b.
+d.
 Indicated below is the process for reviewing the medical documentation to determine if the individual is exempt, nonexempt, or work limited and describe the process by which the determination is made.
-(Select all that apply) - District directs the contracted physician or individual's physician to determine status. - ☑ District review team reviews and determines status (described below). - Specialized disability/medical staff or unit reviews and determines status (described below). - □ Other
+(Select all that apply)

+District directs the contracted physician or individual's physician to determine status.

+District review team reviews and determines status (described below).

+Specialized disability/medical staff or unit reviews and determines status (described below).

+Other

-BCDSS Disability/Employability Review Team (D/ERT) staff and subcontracted Star Group staff review collected/submitted medical documentation, consult with physicians' offices and determine employability status for all recipients claiming a medical/mental health disability.
+BCDSS Employability Medical Review Unit (EMRU) staff and subcontracted Star Group staff review collected/submitted medical documentation, consult with physicians' offices and determine employability status for recipients claiming a medical/mental health disability.
 They may also make referrals for Functional Capacity Exams, Mental Health evaluations, or any other follow up necessary to make a solid determination of employability.
 The goal is always to move the recipient to self-sufficiency, by returning them to employability or assisting them in obtaining Social Security benefits.